drifter1/compiler/README.md

 ## Cleaning up the run files

 To clean the debugging files when using the compiler in `DEBUG` mode (the default setting), simply type `make clean-run` after `make run`.

+# Advanced Usage

+## Compiler Stage Selection

+Rather than using the `make` or `make all` commands, the compiler can also be built using other targets that target a specific compilation stage.
+These are:

+- `make lex`: perform only lexical analysis
+- `make syntax`: perform up to syntax analysis
+- `make semantic`: perform up to semantic analysis
+- `make ir`: perform up to intermediate code generation

+>[!NOTE]
+> Since machine code generation is not yet implemented `make`, `make all` and `make ir` have the same effect.

+## Debugging Options

+Debugging is active by default.

+It can be deactivated by setting the *include/compiler.h* flag `DEBUG` to `0`, or by providing the `-DDEBUG=0` flag to `gcc`.

+When debugging is enabled, the header file includes the *include/debug.h* header, which contains all debugging options.

+The main options are for disabling lexical analysis, symbol table analysis, abstract syntax tree analysis, scope analysis, context analysis and semantic analysis debugging, respectively.

+Further options are available for lexical, symbol table and abstract syntax tree generation:

+- By default, lexical analysis debugging disables comment and token output, whilst keeping the generation of the dump file enabled.

+- By default, symbol table debugging prints a message on insertion and enables dump file generation.

+- Abstract syntax tree debugging prints a message on node creation and enables JSON dump file generation by default.

+## Error Handling

+The compiler's default behavior is to not stop on the first encountered error.

+This behavior can be changed by setting the *include/compiler.h* flag `STOP_ON_ERROR` to `1`.

+Default settings permit up to `5` non-internal errors before terminating the compilation procedure.
+The `ALLOWED_ERRORS` flag can be changed to any desired value.

 # Articles